Canon 550D vs Leica Digilux 3

 |17.||Panasonic L1||Y||- / -||-||-||-||2.0||-||-||-|

-Both the 550D and the Digilux 3 have been discontinued, but can regularly be found used on eBay.
+Both the 550D and the Digilux 3 have been discontinued, but can regularly be found used on ebay.
 The 550D was replaced by the Canon 600D, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 550D and Digilux 3 can be found, respectively, in the Canon 550D Manual (free pdf) or the online Leica Digilux 3 Manual.

 So how do things add up?
 Is the Canon 550D better than the Leica Digilux 3 or vice versa?
 The listing below highlights the relative strengths of the two models.